 Nova Scotia Photography Tour is now available for purchase and download on my photography blog at a cost of $12.99 CDN.
 At current exchange rates that is approximately $10 US, about 8.6 Euros, and less than 8 British pounds.
 It is 375 pages in length, containing 64 featured locations and over 625 original photographs.
 All featured locations are organized in the book by the day and order in which they were visited.
 This makes following our route on a map very easy.
 The PDF file is approximately 135MB and once prepared for an individual purchaser, takes about 5 to 8 minutes to download depending on internet speed.
 It is designed as a B5 size eBook and best viewed at its native size of 176mm x 250mm (6.9 inches x 9.8 inches).

-Each copy of Nova Scotia Photography Tour is created specifically for each buyer with a unique QR code.
-This helps reduce the risk of online piracy.
+Nova Scotia Photography Tour uses standard anti-piracy encryption as well as buyer-specific QR coding.
 We hope readers understand the need for creators of intellectual material to protect their work.
-Each eBook is also protected by a unique password which should be saved as it is needed to open the eBook to read.
-It also allows for 2 additional downloads within 12 months of purchasing the eBook should a reader have a hard-drive fail or similar issue.
 Readers interested in this project can read the Nova Scotia Photography Tour eBook launch article on my website and also view my extensive collection of related Nova Scotia articles.